Just down the road.

 The Residences at The Ritz-Carlton, Dove Mountain is nestled within 850-acres in the 6,200-acre Dove Mountain community in the Tortolita Mountain Foothills.
 The privacy, serenity and lush Sonoran Desert surroundings are obvious.
 But, off in the distance, just past the unspoiled forest of Saguaro cacti, you’ll see the bright lights of Tucson, a flourishing, stylish American metropolis.

-Here is just some of what is you’ll find a short drive away.
+Here is just some of what you will find in Tucson, Arizona, just a short drive from Dove Mountain.

 4. Neighborhood Retail